vamolessa/zig-sdl-android-template/README.md

 - link to them when building your zig main library (TODO)

 ## things to change/setup for your project
+- `build.zig`
+    - edit the `android.installAndRunApkStep(...)` call to pass it the correct package name and main activity class name
 - `zig-libc-configs`
     - this folder contains libc configs for each android target
     - it's very important to change the `crt_dir` field for each of those targets as it's dependent on your ndk installation and androi platform number